 Things sadly go awry on the following day (Sunday, 12 October 2014) when, after setting off on time at 08.00 it soon becomes apparent that the poor track late yesterday has taken its toll on the train, with wheel damage to the first two vehicles, as well as some braking problems.

 We eventually set off and make sedate progress, due to the poor track and number of level crossings.
 After a couple of hours we have a break at a station called Varda (pictured right).
 Later there is a degree of concern on the train as around a dozen people have been booked onto the 16.45 OSE rail replacement bus from Patra to Kiato (temporary terminus of suburban service from Athens) and it doesn’t look like we are going to be there in time.
-The day is saved however when we arrive just in time, after a phone call had resulted in the bus being held for our arrival.
+The day is saved however when we arrive just in time, and the bus is held for our arrival.